-Any "as constructed" plans or asset management documentation submitted at bonding stage must be reviewed and resubmitted by the Consultant as a complete set of final "as constructed" documentation.
+Any "As Constructed" plans or asset management documentation submitted at bonding stage must be reviewed and resubmitted by the Consulting Engineer as a complete set of final "As Constructed" documentation.

-SC6.1.6.5 Requests for Accepting Works as "On Maintenance"
+SC6.1.6.5 Requests for Accepting Works as "On-Maintenance"

-(1) For a request for the Council to accept the infrastructure works as being 'on maintenance'-evidence is to be submitted by the Consultant Engineer that Council's requirements listed in the Guideline at SC6.1.4.5.4 Major Inspections, have been satisfied.
+(1) For a request for the Council to accept the infrastructure works as being 'on-maintenance' -evidence is to be submitted by the Consultant Engineer that Council's requirements listed in the Guideline in SC6.1.4.5.4 Major Inspections, have been satisfied.

-Guideline: Reinspection fee
+Guideline: Re-inspection fee

-Council's requirements should be satisfied prior to requesting an 'On Maintenance' site inspection.
-Failure to do so may result in the charging of a reinspection fee.
+Council's requirements should be satisfied prior to requesting an 'On-Maintenance' site inspection.
+Failure to do so may result in the charging of a re-inspection fee.

-Guideline: Having Works Accepted 'On Maintenance'
+Guideline: Having Works Accepted 'On-Maintenance'

-Following a satisfactory 'On Maintenance' inspection and the Engineer's acceptance of the 'As Constructed' information, the consultant is to submit a written request to the local government for acceptance of the works 'On Maintenance' and, if applicable, the release or reduction of any uncompleted works bond held.
+Following a satisfactory 'On-Maintenance' inspection and Council's Engineer's acceptance of the 'As-Constructed' information, the Consulting Engineer is to submit a written request to the local government for acceptance of the works 'On-Maintenance'.